 Margin of Safety in the market price of Ultramarine Pigments:

 Ultramarine & Pigments Ltd is currently available at a P/E ratio of about 16.55, which does not offer any margin of safety in the purchase price as described by Benjamin Graham in his book The Intelligent Investor.
-However, the FCF analysis of the company indicates that the company has some margin of safety built in its business model.
-An investor should read more about the margin of safety in the following article to understand more about the margin of safety in the purchase price and margin of safety in the business model of any company:
+However, the FCF analysis of the company indicates that the company has some margin of safety built-in its business model.

-Overall, Ultramarine & Pigments Ltd appears to be a company growing at a descent pace, with sustained profitability margins & operating efficiency.
-It has been able to meet its capex requirements from its cash flow from operations and able to generate free cash flows and generate surplus distributable funds for its shareholders.
+Overall, Ultramarine & Pigments Ltd appears to be a company growing at a decent pace, with sustained profitability margins & operating efficiency.
+It has been able to meet its capex requirements from its cash flow from operations and ability to generate free cash flows and generate surplus distributable funds for its shareholders.

-These are my views about Ultramarine & Pigments Ltd. However, you should do your own analysis before taking any investment related decision about Ultramarine & Pigments Ltd.
+These are my views about Ultramarine & Pigments Ltd. However, you should do your own analysis before making any investment-related decision about Ultramarine & Pigments Ltd.

 You may use the following steps to analyse the company: “How to do Detailed Analysis of a Company“

 Additionally, the investor should keep track of the future performance of the company for signs of improvement or worsening as part of their monitoring exercise.
 She may use the steps explained in the following article for monitoring stocks in her portfolio.

 Also Read: How to Monitor Stocks in your Portfolio

 - To know about the stocks in our portfolio, you may subscribe to the premium service: Follow My Portfolio with Latest Buy/Sell Transactions Updates